tytydraco/yessleep/out/Human_or_not_Part_3.md

 It roared back at me , I guess reasoning with it was not the best idea.

-It was faster than me even with his legs cut off , It almost caught me but I took a sharp right turn and it crashed into the wall.
+It was faster than me even with its legs cut off , It almost caught me but I took a sharp right turn and it crashed into the wall.

 "Can't change directions well huh" I said to myself.